ypacks/get-block/README.md

+# As of latest preview, Bedrock has added this functionality into the game.
+Deprecsting this lol.

 # Get Block

 Basically works like the middle mouse button, except us mobile users don't have a mouse to get the block.